amnesty/drupal-nif-nie-cif-validator/README.md

 Then, go to the Webform tab and open the Form Validation option.
 There, you'll find the new validations:

+* Validate NIF/NIE/CIF
+* Validate NIF
+* Validate NIE
+* Validate CIF

-* *Validate NIF/NIE/CIF*: Verifies that a user-entered value matches a NIF/NIE/CIF and verifies it's control digit.
+The first validation, verifies that a user-entered value matches a NIF/NIE/CIF and verifies it's control digit.
-* *Validate NIF*: Verifies that a user-entered value matches a NIF and verifies it's control digit.
-* *Validate NIE*: Verifies that a user-entered value matches a NIE and verifies it's control digit.
-* *Validate CIF*: Verifies that a user-entered value matches a CIF and verifies it's control digit.
+This option will accept the three type of document numbers.

+If you want to perform a specific NIF, NIE or CIF validation, you can use the appropriate option.

 Dependencies
 ------------